Nerik: History

+Middle Bronze

+Hittite Old Kingdom

 Nerik was founded by Hattic language speakers as Narak; in the Hattusa archive, tablet CTH 737 records a Hattic incantation for a festival there.
 Under Hattusili I, the Nesite-speaking Hittites took over Nerik.
 They maintained a spring festival called "Puruli" in honor of the Storm-god of Nerik.
 In it, the celebrants recited the myth of the slaying of Illuyanka.

-Under Hantili, Nerik was ruined and the Hittites had to relocate the Puruli festival to Hattusa.
+Under Hantili, Nerik was ruined (by the Kaška), and the Hittites had to relocate the Puruli festival to Hattusa.

+Late Bronze

+Hittite Middle Kingdom

 As of the reign of Tudhaliya I, Nerik's site was occupied by the barbarian Kaskas, whom the Hittites blamed for its initial destruction.

+Hittite New Kingdom

-During Muwatalli II's reign, his brother and appointed governor Hattusili III recaptured Nerik and rebuilt it as its High Priest.
+During Muwatalli II's reign (c.
+1290 BC), his brother and appointed governor Hattusili III recaptured Nerik and rebuilt it as its High Priest.
 Hattusili named his firstborn son "Nerikkaili" in commemoration (although he later passed him over for the succession).

-Seven years after Muwatalli's son Mursili III became king, Mursili reassigned Nerik to another governor.
+Seven years after Muwatalli's son Mursili III became king (c.
+1270s BC), Mursili reassigned Nerik to another governor.
 Hattusili rebelled and became king himself.

 Nerik disappeared from the historical record when the Hittite kingdom fell, ca. 1200 BC.